 - Meanwhile, mince garlic.

-- When onion is soft, add chili powder, cumin, and garlic.
-Saute 1-2 minutes.
+- When onion is translucent, add chili powder, cumin, and garlic.
+Stir and saute 1-2 minutes.

 - Add vegetable broth, diced tomatoes with juice, and tomato sauce.